-The Management Development and Compensation Committee directly engaged Semler Brossy Consulting Group, LLC ("Semler Brossy") in 2022 to serve as its independent compensation consultant.
+The Management Development and Compensation Committee directly engaged Semler Brossy Consulting Group, LLC ("Semler Brossy") in 2023 to serve as its independent compensation consultant.
 The Management Development and Compensation Committee takes into consideration the advice of Semler Brossy to inform its decision-making process and has sole authority for retaining and terminating its compensation consultant, as well as approving the terms of engagement, including fees.
-Services provided by Semler Brossy to the Management Development and Compensation Committee relating to executive compensation in 2022 included: attended Committee meetings to present and offer independent recommendations, insights and perspectives on executive compensation matters; assessed how the executive compensation program aligns with pay for performance; and updated the Management Development and Compensation Committee on emerging trends and best practices in the areas of compensation governance and executive compensation.
+Services provided by Semler Brossy to the Management Development and Compensation Committee relating to executive compensation in 2023 included: insights and perspectives on executive compensation matters; assessed how the executive compensation program aligns with pay for performance; and updated the Management Development and Compensation Committee on emerging trends and best practices in the areas of compensation governance and executive compensation.
 Semler Brossy does not provide any other services to Royalty Pharma.
 The Management Development and Compensation Committee has determined Semler Brossy to be independent from management and that its engagement did not present any conflicts of interest.
 From time to time, the Management Development and Compensation Committee may engage other consultants and advisors in connection with various compensation matters.